AmberWilkie/snack-app/README.md

 - Travis
 - Coveralls

+## Props To
+- Dana Mulder, who wrote this [lovely messaging tutorial](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.t14w0ok4b).
+It was a great jumping-off point for what I really needed.

 ## To Do
 - ~~Add languages for users~~
 - ~~Install `has_friendship` so users can friend each other~~
 - ~~Deploy app for staging / testing~~
-- Figure out how users can find others whose languages match up (interests from AM?)
+- ~~Users can find others whose languages match up~~
-- Install a messaging service so users can message each other
+- ~~Install a messaging service so users can message each other~~
 - ~~Style and sanitize params for login, edit user registration~~
 - ~~Create a nav bar~~
 - Get Foundation Javascript working for a "real" nav bar
-- Find a cool background image / images to spice the place up
 - Create forums so users can post publicly
 - Install an admin interface so users and forum posts can be monitored for inappropriate activity
 - Research security settings and make sure user data is not compromisable